8 Food Trends for 2018 in Singapore

 2. Experiential desserts

 Another food trend to watch in Singapore is the increased consumption of experiential desserts.
 After the love people had shown for unicorn cakes in the last few years, it’s time for a new experience.
-Specialists say that deserts are becoming more natural, use less artificial flavors and additives and have become even better.
+Specialists say that deserts are becoming more natural, use less artificial flavours and additives and have become even better.
 Food lovers can, therefore, expect a dessert experience and more natural sweets.
 This is good news for those with a sweet tooth looking to lose some weight!

 3. Zero-Waste cooking